temesoft/spa-mvc-js/README.md

 spa-mvc-js
 ==========

-The goal of this project is create a simple, structured single page application model-view-controller framework for JavaScript running inside the browser.
-The main idea is separation of view, controller and model within the application.
+The goal of this project is a very simple, Single Page Application Model-View-Controller framework for JavaScript.
-Remote calls and controller logic should be separate from views, layouts and styles.
-This framework loads all configuration, controllers and views without waiting for DOM to be ready.
-Visible url address hash commands are encrypted using CryptoJS.AES libraries.

 Features
 ========
--  Simple front end SPA MVC
+* Small in size, simple SPA MVC for front end
--  View template provided by a popular Handlebars framework
+* View template provided by a popular Handlebars framework
--  Controller logic and routing bindings are separate from views, layouts and styles
+* Controller logic and routing bindings are separate from views, layouts and styles
--  Encrypted hash parameters option to turn this parametrized hash url
+* Encrypted hash parameters option to turn this parametrized hash url
+* Bookmarkable #hash history via a cross-browser HTML5 window.onhashchange event
--  Startup UI Bindings (separate from possible controller bindings)
+* Startup UI Bindings (separate from possible controller bindings)
--  Single place to configure views and controllers
+* Single place to configure views and controllers
--  Asynchronous context and controllers loading
+* Asynchronous context and controllers loading
--  JSON context MVC configuration
+* JSON context MVC configuration / settings file(s)
+* Pre-load all views or load/cache when requested

 External libraries used